ryandejaegher/hugo-starter/content/articles/add-fixed-vertical-navigation-to-squarespace.md

 ### Installation Instructions

-To get the vertical nav element you'll need to add this script through Code Injection
+To get the vertical nav element you'll need to add this script through Code Injection.
+This is what will allow you to use the `<vertical-nav>` element in Squarespace.

 _Add this code to Settings -> Advanced -> Code Injection -> Footer_

 ![](/uploads/script-install-2x.png)

 Want to get notified when the script is updated?
 Join the mailing list

+{{% embed/mailerlite form="vertical-nav" %}}

 ### Benefits